20 Hockey Scholarships and Grants Most Families Don't Know About

 - Amount: Up to $300 per child per year

 - Eligibility: Children ages 4-18.
-Must provide proof of financial need via Canada Child Benefit Statement.
+Proof of financial need required via Canada Child Benefit Statement.
 Uses the LICO chart.

 - Deadline: Rolling applications